 The transfer is to a country that the UK Government has determined provides an adequate level of protection for personal data (an "adequacy regulation").

 We have put in place appropriate safeguards to protect your data, such as the UK's International Data Transfer Agreement (IDTA) or the UK Addendum to the EU Standard Contractual Clauses.

-By using our services, you acknowledge that your personal data may be transferred and processed in this way.